Enprogames/Course-Capsule-API/README.md

 This is a client server application.
 The client is a simple HTML/CSS/JavaScript application that runs in the browser.
 The server is a Python FastAPI application that runs in the terminal.
 To see them in action, you will need to run both the client and the server.

 ### Running the Server
-1. Ensure the virtual environment is activated: `source venv/bin/activate`
+1. Ensure the virtual environment is activated:
+    - On Linux: `source venv/bin/activate`
+    - On Windows: `venv\Scripts\activate`
 2. Ensure your database is up-to-date: `alembic upgrade head`
 3. Run the server on port 8000: `uvicorn main:app --port 8000 --reload`